JanHerca/urantiapedia/output/wikijs/en/help/roles.md

 ## “Assistant Editor” profile

 *Assistant Editors* can edit certain sections of the website for which they are given permissions.
-They can also email revisions and translations for *Admins* or *Chief Editors* to bulk upload, making the job easier for this type of contributors.
+They can also email revisions and translations for *Admins* or *Editors-in-Chief* to bulk upload, making the job easier for this type of contributors.
 Check [Assistant Editors help](/en/help/github_assistant).

 * They have an account on this website with editing permissions.
 They do not use GitHub, and make additions either by sending through email or by editing directly on this website.
 * A good knowledge of *The Urantia Book* is needed in at least one language, but better if it is English and a second language on which the book is translated.